micahwelf/Password_Encode/README.md

 in some way, so that anyone using a new version with an old will not perminantly lose something very important.
 (Algorithms can be chosen by command line options or by connected software).

-Right now I am releasing the code conditionally and temporarily to individuals for testing only and no commercial use other than testing feasability.
+If you want to improve this program, please maintain a fork connected to it and communicate with me.
+It would be really cool for us to improve our group project skills and experience.
-If you want to download the project and improve it or treat it as GPL, then contact me so I can coordinate that effort with you and possibly incoporate your work into what I have here.
+If you want to download the project and improve it or treat it as GPL, then please let me know.
+I prefer the LGPL 3.0 or MIT, because I want to maintain a universal benefit from this project.

+##In relation to licensing and the value provided by open source projects to the world, I have some
+comments that I hope you will consider and publicly support, as follows:

 Open Source is the best, but not everything should be so limited, since some things need to be funded for continuous support or are appropriately crafted as a sell-able product.
 I am, how-ever, strongly opposed to the concept of software patents.
 In my coding I would prefer just pretend they don't